Hold-up problem: Examples

-Auto Industry
+Auto industry

 A historic example concerns the US car industry, but the example is sharply disputed by Coase (2000).
 Fisher Body had an exclusive contract with General Motors (GM) to supply car body parts and so Fisher Body was the only company to deliver the components according to GM's specifications.
 In 1920, a sharp increase in demand occurred that was above expectations.
 It is claimed that Fisher Body used the unforeseen situation to hold up GM by increasing the price for the additional parts produced.
 It has been said that the hold up led to GM acquiring Fisher Body in 1926.

 Democratization of South Africa

 During transition out of South African apartheid, many white elites feared that democratization would result in tyranny of the majority.
-Now that fair elections were held, many wealthy whites feared that the longtime poor blacks (or their elected representatives) would expropriate wealth from the white minority.
+Now that fair elections were held, many wealthy whites feared that the longtime poor blacks (or their elected representatives) would expropriate land or wealth from the white minority.
 For this reason there was white resistance against democratic and fair elections.
 To ensure a peaceful transition (and to uphold the credibility of the elections), the African National Congress needed to make a commitment to protect the incomes and wealth of the white minority.
 This commitment allowed whites to respect the results of a democratic election which would put the majority blacks in power.
-That credible commitment from the ANC made the new democractic regime sufficiently attractive to whites in South Africa, otherwise they would not have agreed to transition out of minority rule.
+That credible commitment from the ANC made the new democratic regime sufficiently attractive to whites in South Africa, otherwise they would not have agreed to transition out of minority rule.

+This problem arises more generally in a political context: dictators such as Saddam Hussein do not surrender to superior force and leave power when it should be rational to do so, because they have no means of assurance that their property and their lives will be protected if they leave power.